 If traditional financing is not an option for you, there are other, more creative ways, to get funding for your new food truck business.
 Here are some ways to start your business with minimal funding:

 - Talk with someone who already owns a food truck and negotiate a lease or rental agreement.

 - Start with a low-cost, used cart or trailer.

-- Start selling at a farmers market, art fair booth or pop-up.
+- Start selling at a farmer's market, fair booth or pop-up.

-- Talk to a successful restaurant owner about running a food truck for the ownerꞌs business.
+- Talk to successful restaurant owners about running a food truck for the owner's business.

-- If your truck idea includes providing a public service or a benefit to your community, you may be able to obtain sponsors.
+- If your truck idea includes providing a public service or benefit to the community, look to obtain sponsors.

 How to find food trucks for sale

-Starting out with just a cash box is common and a good way to get going if you are low in funding.
-Here are a few options for processing sales, listed from the lowest-priced option to the most advanced.
+Below are a few options for processing sales, listed from the lowest-priced option to the most advanced: